 Vemico EN-EL15 Third-Party Nikon Battery Review

-Because you do not want to mix up third-party batteries and official batteries and accidentally use third-party batteries for something important.
+Because you do not want to mix up third-party and official batteries and accidentally use third-party batteries for something important.

 For example, this winter I went out shooting in freezing conditions and my fully charged third-party battery maybe only lasted an hour.
 Cold weather is typically hard on batteries but the Nikon batteries aren’t usually that bad.